Part 1: Matty... What Even Is a Topre Keyboard?

 🧠 What Is a Topre Keyboard?
 (And Why It’s Not Just a Fancy Rubber Dome)

 If you’ve ever typed on a Topre board, you already know: it's different.
 Not in a "gimmicky switches and gamer RGB" kind of way.
 More like, “I didn’t know typing could feel like this.”
-Unless you didn't like it but you'd probably not clicked on this link if you felt like that.
+Unless you didn't like it—but you probably wouldn't be here if you did.

 So What Is a Topre Keyboard?

 Topre (pronounced toe-prey, like “opera” with a T) keyboards use electrocapacitive switches—a hybrid of rubber dome and mechanical tech.
-And before you recoil at the word “rubber dome,” hold up.
+Before you recoil at “rubber dome,” hold up.

 This isn't daddy's mushy Dell office keyboard.